 We’ve rounded up the most common destination wedding etiquette questions to help you navigate the choppy waters and turn your celebration into smooth sailing.

-Unlike traditional a wedding invitation, destination wedding etiquette states that you need to give your guests a lot of information when you’re asking them to join you out of town.
-In addition to your actual invitation, you’ll want an information card outlining any events you’ve planned (so guests know how long to be in town).
+Unlike traditional a wedding invitation, you need to give your guests a lot more information when you’re asking them to join you out of town.
+In addition to your actual invitation, you’ll want an information card outlining all of the events you’ve planned so guests know how long to be in town.
 The weekend itinerary should include the date, time, and location of each event.
-You’ll also want to print a card with lodging details – whether that’s a huge house you’ve reserved for the group or the local hotels where you have room blocks.
-The wording should read something like this: "We have arranged for discounted room rates at The Beachcomber (moderate, 888-888-8888) and The White Sands Hotel (deluxe, 777-777-7777).
-Please mention the Nelson/Miller wedding when making your reservation."
+You’ll also want to print a card with lodging details – whether that’s a huge house you’ve reserved for the group or the local hotels where you have room blocks (plus information on how to get discounts!).

-Your RSVP card should include all of the planned events so guests can let you know what they’ll be in town for.
-And of course, a wedding website is a great idea!
+A wedding website is a great idea, especially for celebrations with a lot of logistics.
 This will allow you to put everything in one place, as well as include details about transportation and local activities.